Code-Institute-Submissions/quiz-app/README.md

 Problem: When using the API, some characters are not appearing properly.
 For example, "world's" is appearing as "world&#039;s" .
 This happens throughout the questions, in situations where commas or apostrophes are used.
 After some research, it turned out that this was because the HTML entities need to be decoded.

+Problem: There was an error in the console that was appearing "Uncaught ReferenceError: questions is not defined at startQuiz (script.js:73), at script.js:139".
+Solution: This was because there was a reference to questions when it had not been defined.
+This caused some confusion, as it was actually defined within the js file.
+However, I needed to add it to the global scope.
+Based on this, I added an empty array titled questions, but this seemed to break functionality and the API questions were no longer pulling through.
+After a lot of investigating with debugger tools, and some help from tutor support, we realised that it wasn't working because I called another function startQuiz at the end of my code, which was running that function before the server returns the questions.
+This meant that when an if statement was checked, the questions did not return the intended value.
+I removed the function from the end of the code, and placed it within the correct location.
+This did the trick!

 ### Deployment

 ### Closing Notes